telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

         });
     </script>

-**Bind to a local data array**
+#### Bind to Local Data Arrays

-Bind the MultiSelect to local data arrays through the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.
+To initialize the MultiSelect by binding the widget to a local data array and utilizing the `<input>` or the `<select>` element, use the [Data Source component]({% slug overview_kendoui_datasourcecomponent %}).
+It is an abstraction for local and remote data.
 Local arrays are appropriate for limited value options.

-The example below demonstrates how to initialize the MultiSelect by binding it to local data arrays.
+The following example demonstrates how to initialize the MultiSelect by using this approach.

 ###### Example